Horticulture Magazine

 In many ways, autumn is the busiest season of all for gardening enthusiasts.

-Fruits need to be pruned, perennials require stripping back and, for those who have trees in their back yard, a carpet of crunchy fallen leaves must be swept up on a regular basis.
+Fruits need to be pruned, perennials require stripping back and, for those who have trees in their garden, a carpet of crunchy fallen leaves must be swept up on a regular basis.

 But as well as tending to the needs of the current year, autumn is also the time to begin planning for the one to come.

-Bulbs are among the prime candidates for autumn planting, due to the fact that they don’t demand too much in the way of maintenance and offer a guarantee of bright colour come springtime.
+Bulbs are among the prime candidates for autumn planting, due to the fact that they don’t demand too much in the way of maintenance and offer a guarantee of bright colour come springtime, as the experts at BULBi share:

 Given that the bulbs are in prime condition and the soil is at its most workable following a productive summer, it’s the ideal season to roll up your sleeves and work out your display for the coming year.